crfearnworks/ansible-admin/README.md

 ## Playbooks
 - `gather_hardware_info.yml`: Collects various facts about the devices on a network and saves them as text files in the artifacts folder.
 - `speedtest.yml`: Runs a speedtest on the local machine and saves the report in the artifacts folder.

+## Notes
+The branch names are going in order on the Chrono Trigger soundtrack.
+Because you need to have a little fun in your coding.